lyjlyj517/The-MDSU-Corpus/README.md

 the preprocessed English translation of a tweet.

 ### Contact Information
-For more information about the MDSU Corpus, please contace lyjlyj517@gmail.com.
+For more information about the MDSU Corpus, please contact lyjlyj517@gmail.com.